josefpihrt/praguetrails/docs/transportation.md

 - [Metro](transportation/metro) (Applicable for some Prague Trails)
 - [Tram](transportation/tram) (Applicable for some Prague Trails)

-Trains are the primary means of transportation as every Prague Trail starts and ends near the railway station.
+Trains are the primary means of transportation as every Prague Trail starts and ends near the train station.

 The additional means of transportation are trams and metro.